 A player who plays with an AFL, VFL or SANFL team during the current season must play four home and away games during the season to be eligible to play in the major round series.
 The player must in all other respects be eligible to play in Western Border final series.

-In the event of any club fielding seniors, reserves and U17 grade sides on the same finals weekend, under age players may interchange between all three grades, subject to the player having played the minimum qualification/s games as detailed above.
+In the event of any club fielding firsts, reserves and U18 grade sides on the same finals weekend, under age players may interchange between all three grades, subject to the player having played the minimum qualification/s games as detailed above.

 UMPIRES